Fandango at Home: History

 On January 8, 2010, at Consumer Electronics Show, Vudu announced that it would phase out its in-house hardware business in favor of focusing on integration of its rich Internet application platform, "Vudu Apps" (which featured Vudu as well as other streaming video and internet services), directly into internet-connected televisions and Blu-ray players, with initial hardware partners including LG, Magnavox, Mitsubishi, Samsung, Sanyo, Sharp, Toshiba, and Vizio.

 On February 22, 2010, Walmart announced its intent to acquire Vudu.
 The company had previously attempted to offer digital video sales in 2007, but the service folded due to competition with the iTunes Store.
-In order to comply with Walmart's content policies, Vudu subsequently discontinued its "After Dark" service (a collaboration with AVN), which offered pornographic content.
+To comply with Walmart's content policies, Vudu subsequently discontinued its "After Dark" service (a collaboration with AVN), which offered pornographic content.

 In 2012, Vudu partnered with UltraViolet, an industry-backed digital locker offering online streaming of retail DVD and Blu-ray disc purchases.
 In 2014, Vudu also joined Disney's competing Movies Anywhere initiative.

 In February 2020, it was reported that Comcast (via NBCUniversal) had entered talks into acquiring Vudu from Walmart.

 In April 2020, it was announced that NBCUniversal subsidiary Fandango Media would acquire Vudu for an undisclosed amount; the sale closed on July 6, 2020.
-Fandango is minority owned by Warner Bros., and operates the similar service FandangoNOW.
+Fandango is minority owned by Warner Bros., and operated the similar service FandangoNow.
 As part of the sale, Walmart will maintain its relationships with Vudu, including account integration and promotion of the service via Walmart's website.

-On August 3, 2021, FandangoNOW was merged into Vudu, with Vudu replacing FandangoNOW as the official video store on the Roku platform.
-Fandango chose to retain the "Vudu" name as it was the larger service with a loyal customer base.
+On August 3, 2021, FandangoNow was merged into Vudu.
+Fandango chose to retain the "Vudu" name as it was the larger service and had better brand recognition.
+As a result of a prior agreement with Roku, Inc. inherited from Fandango acquisition M-Go, Vudu would also become the official digital media storefront of Roku digital media players.